 - Target total drawdown: 2:30–2:45.

-Why this protocol: it isolates grind size as the only variable.
+The point of this protocol is to isolate grind size as the only variable.
 Same dose, same water, same pour schedule every time.
+Change two things at once and you’ll learn nothing.

 Let the cup cool for two minutes.
 Sip.